yuchiu/Slack-Clone/readme.md

   redis-server   4.0.3
   ```

-- postgres client for version need to be installed globally
+- postgres client for Nodejs need to be installed globally

   ```npm
   npm install pg -global